muctadir/lama/paper/paper.md

 - **Thematic analysis use-case:** We identified several annotation tools, including open-source ones (i.e., Label Studio^[https://labelstud.io/]), that can annotate texts, images, audio and various other data formats.
 However, these tools are primarily intended to be used together with various machine learning or classification algorithms and therefore, not particularly tailored towards thematic analysis related use-cases.

-Based on these points we developed LaMa, which is a web application intended to support the thematic analysis and is built based on an existing application called the Labeling Machine [@labeling_machine], which is forked from the an earlier Labeling Machine [@labeling_machine_orig].
+Based on these points we developed LaMa, which is a web application intended to support the thematic analysis and is built based on an existing application called the Labeling Machine [@labeling_machine], which is forked from the earlier Labeling Machine [@labeling_machine_orig].
 In addition to significantly improving the user interface, LaMa provides additional features such as multi-labelling, hierarchical theming, and change tracking.
 Its key features are described in the following section.

 # Key features